Arithmetic completely regular codes

 \section{Acknowledgments}

-Part of this work was completed while the third author was visiting Pohang Institute of Science and Technology (POSTECH).
+This work is part of the Ph.D. thesis of WSL under supervision of JHK.
+Part of this work was completed while JHK was with the Pohang University of Science and Technology (POSTECH) and WJM was visiting him.
 WJM wishes to thank the Department of Mathematics at POSTECH for their hospitality and Com$^2$MaC for financial support.
-JHK and LWS are partially supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (grant number 2009-0089826).
-JHK was also partially supported by a grant of the Korea Research Foundation funded by the Korean Government (MOEHRD) under grant number KRF-2007-412-J02302.
-WJM wishes to thank the US National Security Agency for financial support under grant number H98230-07-1-0025.
+JHK is partially supported by the `100 talents' program of the Chinese government.
+WJM wishes to thank the US National Security Agency for financial support under grant numbers H98230-07-1-0025 and H98230-12-1-0243.
+HT is supported in part by JSPS KAKENHI Grant No.~25400034.
+The authors thank the editor for patiently guiding the manuscript through the review process.